deepgram/kur/docs/source/index.rst

 Excited yet?
 Try tweaking the ``mnist.yml`` file, and then continue the tutorial over on the :ref:`Examples <continue_examples>` page to see more awesome stuff!

+The YAML specification that Kur uses is described in more detail in the :doc:`getting_started` page.

 Indices and tables
 ==================